Samohtechs/volaX/README.md

   __>> Enter name of image: /path/to/image__

-  Pressing enter, it will run windows.info and bring you to the prompt where you can continue providing other plugins for use.
+  Pressing enter will bring you to the prompt where you can continue providing other plugins for use.

     (volatility -f /path/to/memoryimage)
     >> Enter plugin $ pstree